UWM-Libraries/waml-openindexmaps-workshop/geojson.md

 # GeoJSON

 GeoJSON is a geospatial data format designed for use on the web.
-Like other JSON formats, it is a lightweight data-interchange format that is easy for a computer to parse, but is also relatively human-readable.
-JSON is based on JavaScript Object Notation, but is also used across most other programming languages.
+Like other formats based on JSON (JavaScript Object Notation), it is a lightweight data-interchange format that is easy for a computer to parse, but is also relatively human-readable.

-GeoJSON provides a standard way to add geospatial location information to JSON.
+GeoJSON provides a standard way to store geospatial location information.
 It was originally released in 2008 as a community-developed specification, and was quickly adopted by many geospatial projects.
 It was later revised to become an official IETF specification ([RFC 7946](https://tools.ietf.org/html/rfc7946)) in 2016.
 One of the major changes was that, whereas the 2008 allowed arbitrary coordinate systems, the 2016 standard mandates WGS84 (lon, lat) coordinates.

 Example of a point in GeoJSON:
 ```